muratk5n/thirdwave/en/README.md

 ---

 How does Vodoo Christianity work?
-Maybe they get a Jesus doll on a cross and their priest just pokes it with a needle, yells out "Praise the Looorrd!".
+Maybe they get a Jesus doll on a cross and their priest just keeps poking it with a needle, yells out "Praise the Looorrd!".
 Who knows

 ---